datacarpentry/r-raster-vector-geospatial/_episodes/02-raster-plot.md

 ---
 title: "Plot Raster Data in R"
+teaching: 10
+exercises: 0
+questions:
+- ""
+objectives:
+- "Know how to plot a single band raster in `R`."
+- "Know how to layer a raster dataset on top of a hillshade to create an elegant basemap."
+keypoints:
+- ""
-authors: [Leah A. Wasser, Megan A. Jones, Zack Brym, Kristina Riemer, Jason Williams, Jeff Hollister,  Mike Smorul]
+authors: [Leah A. Wasser, Megan A. Jones, Zack Brym, Kristina Riemer, Jason Williams, Jeff Hollister,  Mike Smorul, Joseph Stachelek]
 contributors: [ ]
 packagesLibraries: [raster, rgdal]
 dateCreated:  2015-10-23
-lastModified: 2017-09-07
+lastModified: 2017-09-08
 categories:  [self-paced-tutorial]
 tags: [R, raster, spatial-data-gis]
 tutorialSeries: [raster-data-series]